ASU-cubesat/loco-linux-dora/README.md

 The disk and linux image it creates is configured as follows:
 * Disk Contents:
-    * Master boot record:  Contains partuuid and partition table
+    * Master boot record (MBR):  Contains partuuid and partition table
     * Parittion 1 (~16 MB): Boot (U-Boot binary, linux kernel binary, flattened device tree)
     * Partition 2 (~64 MB): Linux root filesystem (mounted as "/")
     * Partition 3 (~256 MB): U-Boot upgrade (*.itb) and environment storage (mounted as "/upgrade")
     * Partition 4 (~3000 MB): Rest of disk as ext4 (mounted as "/home")
+    * NOTE: We've limited the number of partitions to four so that they are all primary partitions.
+More than four requires the use of logical partitions.
+It isn't a big deal, but this makes resizing the "/home" partition to fit the disk easier during installation.
 * U-Boot
     * Configuration is identical to Kubos version (github.com/kubos/uboot) initially and will be modified for desired behavior soon.
 * Linux
     * Kernel 4.19
     * User accounts:  Only user account is "root", which has no password
     * BusyBox provides most of the standard command line functions, but some additional executables are included (e.g. parted)
-    * USB ethernet gadget is enabled so that it appears as a USB Ethernet adapater when connected to host computer by USB.
+    * USB ethernet gadget is enabled so that it appears as a USB ethernet adapter when connected to host computer by USB.
 Ethernet address of USB adapter is 192.168.7.2
     * Root filesystem contains key configurations:
         * /etc/default/dropbear: Configuration file to allow root login over SSH without password
         * /etc/dropbear/dropbear_ecdsa_host_key: Default SSH host key so it doesn't change each time loco-linux is installed